marcelpetrick/DevNotes/BeenThereSeenThat/20230329_JFrog_EvaluateCVEs/README.md

 * "jfrog security research report 2023" - TODO read this

 ## How can JFrog help?
-* they analyze in anyp phase, validate and sign (tag) in order to prevent manipulation
+* they analyze in any phase, validate and sign (tag) in order to prevent manipulation
-* checks on soruce and binary-level: because binary is more than just source
+* checks on source and binary-level: because binary is more than just source
 * results are presented in a very easy manner
 * scanner will automatically determine combinations which prevent exploitation of a vulnerability
 * contextual analyzer in advanced packages